Capri Holdings: History

+Tapestry, Inc. agreed to acquire Capri for $8.5 billion in August 2023.
+In April 2024, the U.S. Federal Trade Commission sued to block the acquisition citing reduced competition between their brands, like Coach and Michael Kors, in the affordable luxury handbag market.
+It was also concerned that the deal would negatively impact hiring of workers and their wages.
+Responding to the suit, Tapestry and Capri said they would fight it in court with the aim of closing the transaction by the end of 2024.
+The merger was blocked on October 24, 2024.
+Capri and Tapestry committed to appealing the decision, but called off the merger the following month.

+On April 10, 2025, Capri Holdings finalized the sale of Versace to Prada for 1.25 billion euros.

 Operations

 By 2014, the annual revenue for the company was $3.2 billion, with a net income of $670 million.
 By April 2017, the company had 827 full-price or outlet stores and 133 licensed stores.
 Since 2017, the company said that it would no longer use animal fur in any of its products.
 In 2018, Michael Kors announced two new stores, one in Waterloo, New York, as well as one in the Fairview Park Mall in Kitchener, Ontario.